vincycode7/object_tracking_yolov5_deepsort/Readme.md

 ![General System overview](./static_files/General%20System%20Architecture.png)

-This is solution to address the edge detection and tracking of specific objects, for company X, The general architecture highlights the movement of optimized ml model downloaded from the server to edge  device while inference continues on edge device, It also highlight cases where data feedback are gotten to further train model, while this can pose some serious privacy issue, it is the duty of ml engineers to cub that in their system implementation by using different masking technique on the data before sending to the server.
+This is solution to address the edge detection and tracking of specific objects for an imaginary company X, The general system architecture highlights the movement of optimized ml model downloaded from the server on to the edge device while inference is done on edge the device, It also highlights cases where data feedback are gotten to further train model.
+This process of data feedback to the server can pose a serious privacy issue, it is the duty of the ml engineers to privent such privacy issuess in their system implementation by using different masking techniques on the data before sending to the server.

-## Step 1 - Get Codebase to local workspace ()
+## Step 1 - Get Codebase to local workspace.

 [Terminal-Version]
    1. Open a `terminal` or `command prompt`